averydiversifiedtech/ossec-wazuh-manager-zabbix/README.md

 So far the template has a discovery routine that is not yet scripted but as of the initial upload we do have a simple up or down trigger on the Manager.
 If port 1514 udp is not being listened on the server it will trigger a disaster alert.

 Next up will be getting discovery of hosts and prototypes are already in place to track status of agents (active/disconnected/never connected) and alert accordingly.
-At the moment the discovery script is written but the connection to the discovery triggers isn't quite done.
+At the moment the discovery script is written but we're troubleshooting the discovery and item creation.
+Use at your own risk.

 The other config item needed after placing the required files on the OSSEC/Wazuh Manager(Server) and importing the template into the Zabbix server (and apply it to your OSSEC/Wazuh host).
 Create a value mapping with the following info: